HeavyLaser-Sparrow/GUPPI/ReadMe.txt

   python3 GUPPI.py
 I used Debian 12 to create this, so I know this should work on Debian-based linux distros at the very least.
-ChatGPT helped, resulting in the code being horrific, but that should not be a problem, because we, as the users, will not be reading the code, and it is not very data intesive.
+ChatGPT helped (I created GUPPI.py, all else was done by ChatGPT), resulting in the code being horrific, but that should not be a problem, because we, as the users, will not be reading the code, and it is not very data intesive.

 If you have ideas to make the code better (there are many ways to make it better, but I am too